Mmmo-C/2Ddata-least-square-error/README.md

   - [Acknowledgement](#acknowledgement)

 ## Abstract
+This is an intro-level basic machine learning algorithm practice with a small sample space.
+The goal of the project is to explore simple concepts such as model fitting, loss function, error landscape, and model training.
+The project is done through Python packages including matplotlib, Sklearn, and Scipy.optimize.
+Based on the given dataset (size of 31), every aspect is handled in a 2-D plane, and Numpy arrays are used to hold and manipulate data.

 ## Objectives
 - Determind the minimum error of given sinusodial model fitting using least-square error function.